johnstonjs/easyldap/README.md

 [sssd]
 config_file_version = 2
 reconnection_retries = 3
+# The services line is not needed in Ubuntu 20.04 and causes errors
+# Uncomment it for earlier versions
-services = nss, pam, ssh, sudo domains = example
+# services = nss, pam, ssh, sudo
+domains = example

 [nss]